 All told, the project takes about an hour.

 Step 2: Undressing the Rebab

 One of the biggest challenges was undressing the body of the rehab.
-As you can see from the first photograph the neck/head comes of very easily, once unstrung.
+As you can see from the first photograph, the neck/head comes off very easily once unstrung.
 After much inspection and gazing in and around the remaining parts of the rebab, we were certain that the two pieces of turned wood were glued onto the metal rod which connects them through the body of the rebab.
 However, a stern yanking revealed how it was held together [see pictures].

-Once the pieces of turned wood, lets call them the tail piece and the collar for all intents and purposes, and the metal rod were removed, the decorative cloth slipped right off.
+Once the pieces of turned wood—lets call them the tail piece and the collar for all intents and purposes—and the metal rod are removed, the decorative cloth will slip right off.